southern-cross-ai/JoeyLLM/README.md

 ---

+## What is an LLM ?
+Simple Explanation -  imagine you're talking to a really, really smart parrot that has read almost the entire internet.
+That's kind of what a large language model (LLM) is like - a computer program that has learned to understand and generate human language by studying a massive amount of text.
+When you talk to it, it tries to figure out what you mean based on what it has "read" before and then puts together a response that sounds like a human wrote it.

+Extended Explanation - a Large Language Model is a fundamentally complex statistical model built using neural network principles and trained on massive datasets to perform language-related tasks.
+It takes text as input and produces text as output.
+Think of the LLM as a function with a vast internal state (the parameters).
+The input text is like the arguments you pass to the function.
+The function then processes this input based on its learned internal state and returns an output string (the generated text).
+The training process is like a very long and complex optimization algorithm that tunes the internal state (parameters) of the function to perform the task of language generation effectively.

 ## 🇦🇺 Why JoeyLLM?

 Today’s AI models are overwhelmingly developed offshore, trained on global data that doesn’t reflect Australian context, needs, or sovereignty.
 JoeyLLM is designed to change that.